project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

 ## Run the Application

+1. Update the Sunbird application with the modified configuration file values.
+Run the following command in the **{PROJECT-FOLDER}/src/app/client** folder:

+    ```
+    nodemon
+    ```

+2. Wait for the following message before proceeding to the next step

+    ```
+    [nodemon] clean exit - waiting for changes before restart
+    ```

-Run the following commands in your console (CLI):
+3. Run the following commands in your console (CLI):
     $ cd {PROJECT-FOLDER}/src/app
     $ node server.js

-After executing the commands, open `http://localhost:3000` in browser.
+4. After executing the commands, open `http://localhost:3000` in browser.